The Trust Layer for Agent-Led Commerce

 Authenticated

-Issued credentials by a recognized Certificate Authority (CA).
+Issued credentials by a Certificate Authority.

 Accountable

-Bound to an auditable identity chain.
+Linked to an auditable identity chain.

 Constrained